wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to install or deploy the Wazuh lightweight agent in Linux in this section of our Installation Guide.
+  :description: Learn more about how to install or deploy the Wazuh lightweight agent in Linux in this section of our installation guide.

 .. _wazuh_agent_package_linux: